George Hansel

-George S. Hansel (born 1986) is an American politician.
-He is the current Mayor of Keene.
+George S. Hansel (born January 19, 1986) is an American politician who served as the Mayor of Keene from 2020 to 2024.

 Early life

 Hansel's family moved to the Monadnock Region in 1971.
 He received his Bachelor of Arts degree from St. Lawrence University in Canton, New York.
 Prior to his elective career, Hansel was a co-owner and vice president for his family's fifth-generation Keene-based business Filtrine Manufacturing Co., a filtration and water cooling company.